alphasaft/Micro/src/documents/Advanced Handbook.md

 ### 2.1 Body, head and limbs

 As you might have seen from the [syntax reference](Syntax%20Reference.md), a macro can actually be much more than what is presented in the [beginner's handbook](Beginner%20Handbook.md).
 There's several different possible syntaxes for a macro (`inline`, `block` and `declarative`, once again see the syntax reference), but in the end all of these are parsed into the same format : a `MacroAST`.
-It is a simple data object with six members :
+It is a plain data object with six members :

 * `type` : Always `"macro"`.
 This is to distinguish it from the other AST types.
 * `name` : The name of the invoked macro.